Miracle at the Meadowlands: Giants

 It was not lost on fans that players (including Craig Morton and Fran Tarkenton) and coaches (including Tom Landry and Vince Lombardi) who had once been in the Giants' fold were now enjoying, or had enjoyed, great success elsewhere.
-The team also had passed over future stars for lesser, or ultimately failed, players in the annual draft.
+The team also had passed over future stars for lesser, or ultimately failed, players in the annual draft, or worse, traded away high draft picks who became stars.
+The most egregious instance of the latter was when the Giants traded their first round selection in the 1975 draft to the Cowboys for Morton.
+The Giants' 2-12 1974 season handed Dallas the No. 2 overall pick, which the Cowboys used to select future Hall of Fame defensive tackle Randy White from Maryland.
+Morton was dealt to the Broncos in 1977 and promptly led Denver to Super Bowl XII.

-The Giants played in the largest metropolitan area in the United States, and there was still far greater demand for tickets than there were available even in the face of competition from the New York Jets.
-Despite the Jets' upset win in Super Bowl III and that team still playing at Shea Stadium in Queens, the Giants were still widely viewed seen as New York's pre-eminent football team.
-Moreover, the Dallas Cowboys dominated the NFC East in the years following the merger.
-For most of the 1970's, only the division winners and one wild card team per conference made the playoffs, and until the introduction of the wild card round in 1978 there was no possibility of a wild card team hosting a playoff game.
+The Giants played in the largest metropolitan area in the United States, and there was still far greater demand for tickets than there were available even in the face of competition from the AFC's New York Jets.
+Despite the Jets' upset win in Super Bowl III and that team still playing at Shea Stadium in Queens, the Giants were still widely regarded as New York's pre-eminent football team.
+Moreover, the Dallas Cowboys and Washington Redskins had dominated the NFC East in the years following the merger.
+For most of the 1970s, only the division winners and one wild card team per conference made the playoffs, and until the introduction of the wild card round in 1978 there was no possibility of a wild card team hosting a playoff game.
 Furthermore, NFL playoff television revenues were shared equally regardless of which teams were playing.
 Thus, the most meaningful prospect of financial return available to the Maras in return for a winning team would have been the revenue from home playoff games, which until 1978 would have required the Giants to (at the very least) win the NFC East title.
 From a purely financial perspective, the expenditure required to overcome the Cowboys' dominance appeared to be, at best, a reckless and needless gamble.

 The Maras therefore apparently felt little or no financial incentive to spend more money in an effort to build a championship contender.
-As things stood, minimizing expenses seemed to ensure the franchise would remain highly profitable no matter how poorly it performed on the field, whereas spending more money offered no obvious guarantee of additional financial return even if it made the Giants more competitive.
-Due to their team's continued success at the box office, the Maras eventually came to be viewed as complacent and miserly owners by observers who were unaware of the full extent of the ownership schism.
+As things stood, minimizing expenses seemed to ensure the franchise would remain highly profitable no matter how poorly the team performed on the field, whereas spending more money offered no obvious guarantee of additional financial return even if it made the team more competitive.
+Due to the Giants' continued success at the box office, the Maras eventually came to be viewed as complacent and miserly owners by observers who were unaware of the full extent of the ownership schism.